Skip to content

 lmfa mp-2534

-gives spherical atom calculation for initialization.lmfa calculates spherically symmetric atoms and generates the files required for lmf below.
+gives spherical atom calculation for initialization. lmfa reads ctrlG.mp-2534.toml (auto-detected if omitted, when there is exactly one ctrlG.*.toml in the cwd) and generates the files required for lmf below.
 Check conf section in the console output as

 bash